FIFA reformer Scala quits over loss of independence

 The resolution, passed by 186 votes to one, gave the FIFA Council power to appoint or "dismiss any office holders" of its independent bodies such as the ethics committee and the audit and compliance committee.

-It effectively gives the Council, which has replaced the former executive committee and is headed by the new FIFA president, Gianni Infantino, the right to fire ethics judge Hans-Joachim Eckert, ethics investigator Cornel Borbely and Scala himself.
+This effectively gives the Council, which has replaced the former executive committee and is headed by FIFA president Gianni Infantino, the right to fire ethics judge Hans-Joachim Eckert, ethics investigator Cornel Borbely and Scala himself.

-The ethics committee, which was reformed in 2012, has played a key role in cleaning up FIFA.
-It has investigated and banned more than a dozen top officials for ethics violations.
+The ethics committee, which was reformed in 2012, has investigated and banned more than a dozen top officials for ethics violations.

 These have included former FIFA president Sepp Blatter and ex-secretary general Jerome Valcke as well as former executive committee members.